Use these custom CSS best practices to make your site beautifully branded and responsive.

 Don't use CSS hacks

-<body> tag that will allow you to customize your CSS by browser and platform.
-For more information about the new
+<body> tag that allow you to customize your CSS by browser and platform.
+For more information about the

-<body> classes in MindTouch Responsive please read the our article on custom <body> classes.
+<body> classes in MindTouch, read our article on branding with custom <body> classes.

 Recommended media queries